Tutti

 • Final thoughts

-What is a location manager?
+What is a film location manager?

 movie still from The Lord of the Rings: The Fellowship of the Ring